thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - Added the "Extend Cels" name to appear in the Undo History
-- Added a tooltip that appear after extending cels
+- Added a tooltip that appears after extending cels

 Future: